arlonproj/arlon/docs/overrides_proposal.md

         ├── Cluster2                 # Contains overrides corresponding to cluster2

-In the argocd app, instead of where previously we used to point our path to the basemanifest folder we will point it to the specific cluster folder in overlays folder.

-This will help argocd to create a manifest which has all the overrides specific to a cluster roped in.

-###Let's consider an example case to understand the information
+### Let's consider an example case to understand the kustomize approach

-1. Three different clusters on AWS are needed.
+1. Let's consider three different clusters on AWS.
 The management cluster already exists.

 2. Two of these clusters will run in the AWS “us-west-2” region, while the third will run in the “us-east-2” region.

 3. One of the two “us-west-2” clusters will use larger instance types to accommodate more resource-intensive workloads.

+Now, we need to get our gitrepo ready by pushing the basemanifest into a folder named base and for overriding, we need to create a folder for each cluster with the cluster name and place them in overlays folder which is parallel to the base folder
 ## Setting up the Directory Structure

 To accommodate this use case, we will need to use a directory structure that supports the use of kustomize overlays.
 Therefore, the directory structure would look like this for the project: